RileyCullen/ShareNWWebtool/README.md

 1. Pull this repository
 2. In the terminal, type `npm install` to install Florence's npm dependencies
 ## Running the webtool
 To run this tool on your local machine, enter `npm start`.
 This starts a NodeJS server on localhost:3000.
 To exit the server, simply click on the terminal window you used to start the server and press the keys ctrl and c in conjunction to terminate the process.
+## Deploying the webtool
+To deploy this tool, enter the command `npm run deploy`.
 # Built Using
 1. Konva.js
 2. D3.js